heytega/heytega/README.md

 - 👀 I’m interested in building frontend cutting edge technologies.

-- I'm currently open to hybrid jobs in Lagos or Ogun state as well as all remote job offers.
+- I'm currently open to hybrid jobs in Lagos or Ogun state as well as all remote job offers from any location.

 - 💞️ I’m looking to collaborate on real world Projects and contribute actively to open source.